At the rate we’re using fuel, it’s no wonder that there is serious concern about current oil prices.

 I have always had this great confidence in my choice of shortest route to get from point A to B. But the GPS showed me that I can cut down my traveling time, in terms of distance traveled, by presenting me an alternate (better) route.

 The law requires that a car has to come to a halt in the presence of the red lights and stop signs.

-Instead, slow the car down if you notice red light some distance ahead, and hopefully, you don’t have to bring the car to a complete stop as the light turns into your favor, as you get nearer.
+Instead, slow the car down if you notice red light some distance ahead, and hopefully, you won’t have to bring the car to a complete stop as the light turns green as you get nearer.

 You may think why bother in the first place?…

 The science of the engine tells us that it takes less fuel to keep a car going (at whatever speed) then to get a stationary car moving.

 9- Don’t Use Cruise Control on Hilly Roads